fantastech/notifier/README.txt

 But that changes with this plugin!

 Now you can send the bulk broadcast messages and transactional notifications using the official WhatsApp way but without needing to pay for a costly middle-ware SaaS tools.
-WA Notifier is a FREE bridge between you and WhatsApp that lets you send messages without limitation or charging you a premium on top of their per conversation cost.
+Notifier is a FREE bridge between you and WhatsApp that lets you send messages without limitation or charging you a premium on top of their per conversation cost.
 You settle your billing directly with them!

 *Note:* WhatsApp Cloud API allows you to **send upto 1,000 messages for FREE per month**.
 After that WhatsApp charges you a small fees per conversion as [shown here](https://developers.facebook.com/docs/whatsapp/pricing/).